egoist/poi/docs/recipes/eslint.md

 # ESLint

-vbuild comes with built-in ESLint support, you can add `--eslint` run ESLint while building in production mode:
+vbuild comes with built-in ESLint support, you can add `--eslint` to run ESLint while building in production mode:

 ```bash
 vbuild --eslint